If your CircleCI account is authenticated through the GitHub App, the content on this page is for you.

 Within CircleCI, a project can have one or more configurations, which are pipeline definitions.
 Configurations include, but are not limited to, a

-.circleci/config.yml file in your repo.
+.circleci/config.yml file in your repository.

 The following settings are found by clicking the Project Settings button within your project.
 At this time, both configurations and triggers are limited to GitLab and GitHub App integrations.